portainer/templates/README.md

 A template element must be a *JSON* object with the following mandatory fields:

 * title: Title of the template
-* comment: Description of the template
+* description: Description of the template
 * logo: URL for the template logo
 * image: the Docker image associated to the template